Space debris: Remotely controlled vehicles

 A well-studied solution uses a remotely controlled vehicle to rendezvous with, capture and detumble, and return debris to a central station.
-One such system is Space Infrastructure Servicing, a commercially developed refueling depot and service spacecraft for communications satellites in geosynchronous orbit originally scheduled for a 2015 launch.
+One such system is Space Infrastructure Servicing (SIS), a commercially developed refueling depot and service spacecraft for communications satellites in geosynchronous orbit originally scheduled for a 2015 launch.
 The SIS would be able to "push dead satellites into graveyard orbits."
 The Advanced Common Evolved Stage family of upper stages is being designed with a high leftover-propellant margin (for derelict capture and de-orbit) and in-space refueling capability for the high delta-v required to de-orbit heavy objects from geosynchronous orbit.
 A tug-like satellite to drag debris to a safe altitude for it to burn up in the atmosphere has been researched.
 When debris is identified the satellite creates a difference in potential between the debris and itself, then using its thrusters to move itself and the debris to a safer orbit.

 A variation of this approach is for the remotely controlled vehicle to rendezvous with debris, capture it temporarily to attach a smaller de-orbit satellite and drag the debris with a tether to the desired location.
 The "mothership" would then tow the debris-smallsat combination for atmospheric entry or move it to a graveyard orbit.
-One such system is the proposed Busek ORbital DEbris Remover (ORDER), which would carry over 40 SUL (satellite on umbilical line) de-orbit satellites and propellant sufficient for their removal.
+One such system is the proposed Busek ORbital DEbris Remover, which would carry over 40 SUL (satellite on umbilical line) de-orbit satellites and propellant sufficient for their removal.

-On 7 January 2010 Star, Incorporated reported that it received a contract from the Space and Naval Warfare Systems Command for a feasibility study of the ElectroDynamic Debris Eliminator (EDDE) propellantless spacecraft for space-debris removal.
-In February 2012 the Swiss Space Center at École Polytechnique Fédérale de Lausanne announced the Clean Space One project, a nanosatellite demonstration project for matching orbit with a defunct Swiss nanosatellite, capturing it and de-orbiting together.
+On 7 January 2010, Star, Incorporated reported that it received a contract from the Space and Naval Warfare Systems Command for a feasibility study of the ElectroDynamic Debris Eliminator propellantless spacecraft for space-debris removal.
+In February 2012 the Swiss Space Center at École Polytechnique Fédérale de Lausanne (EPFL) announced the Clean Space One project, a nanosatellite demonstration project for matching orbit with a defunct Swiss nanosatellite, capturing it and de-orbiting together.
 The mission has seen several evolutions to reach a pac-man inspired capture model.
-In 2013, Space Sweeper with Sling-Sat (4S), a grappling satellite which captures and ejects debris was studied.
+In 2013, Space Sweeper with Sling-Sat, a grappling satellite which captures and ejects debris was studied.
 In 2022, a Chinese satellite, SJ-21, grabbed an unused satellite and "threw" it into an orbit with a lower risk for it to collide.

-In December 2019, the European Space Agency awarded the first contract to clean up space debris.
+In December 2019, the ESA awarded the first contract to clean up space debris.
 The €120 million mission dubbed ClearSpace-1 (a spinoff from the EPFL project) is slated to launch in 2026.
 It aims to remove the 94 kg PROBA-1 satellite from orbit.
 A "chaser" will grab the junk with four robotic arms and drag it down to Earth's atmosphere where both will burn up.